-Last night I had a dream where I spoke with Neil Gaiman.
+Last night I dreamt I spoke with Neil Gaiman.

-Stories of other people’s dreams are always terrible, but please bear with me.
-I’ve never even met Mr Gaiman, but apparently when my subconscious wants to tell me something, it has decided that he is the go-to voice of wisdom who might be able to Yoda me to a better way of thinking.
+I’ve never met Mr Gaiman, but apparently when my subconscious wants to tell me something, it has decided that he is the go-to voice of wisdom who might be able to Yoda me to a better way of thinking.

-This conversation never actually happened – I can’t stress that enough.
-It’s a dream, and completely fictitious.
+So this conversation never actually happened.
+It was a dream, so it’s completely fictitious.
 But also as a dream, it seemed to reveal a far deeper truth than any amount of reality ever could.

 So here’s roughly how the conversation went:

 Me: Does life have to be so tough?
 Is it even possible to juggle everything?
 To have that successful career in meaningful work that pays well?
 To go places, do new things, meet interesting people?
 To eat well and stay fit and healthy?
 Well… to get fit and healthy?

 Then add in all the other things that make a truly fulfilling life – friends, family and the things that matter.
 All while trying to find some time, any time, to write?

 NG: There’s always time to write.
 Maybe not time to write well, but there’s always time to write something.